jfboismenu/xenoGifts/README.md

   --any                 If set, this prints any gifts that give bonus to a relationship instead of only the best.
 ```

 For example to get the best gifts for Fiora, type `python get_best_gifts.py fiora`.
-If you are in the endgame and are not looking for giving the best gift but any gift, as long as it boosts affinity, add `-any`.
+If you are in the endgame and are not looking for giving the best gift but any gift, as long as it boosts affinity, add `--any`.

 The affinity scores were extracted from https://game8.co/games/Xenoblade-Chronicles-Definitive-Edition/archives/289015